RatchetHamster/pi_button_shutdown/README.md

 sudo reboot

 ## To Install
-cd into /home/pi/python (if python doesn't exist, make it)
+cd into /home/pi/python (if python doesn't exist, make it using mkrid)
 git clone this repo

 #Move .service file to correct location